alan-turing-institute/KnowledgeFlows/report/Annex.md

 |Management of holding company |Retail food drink tobacco |3838|0.76|

+The five transitions with top $SR_{sym}$  weights observed in both periods of interest are shown in Tables 12 and 13.
+As seen in these tables, the highest weighted transitions have low observation counts, most of them around the 10 counts limit.

 It is important to have in mind that due to the typical low count of the samples some highly related pair of industries present in the UK economy can be missing completely in the resulting matrices (i.e. the average count in the pair of industries is 9, not passing statistical disclosure control from the UKDS).

-Table 7.
+Table 12.
 Top 5 transitions with highest $SR_{sym}$  weight observed in the ASHE dataset in the period of 2009 to 2018 for both the **flows** algorithm.

 |Stating Industry|	Final Industry |Avg.
 Counts | $SR_{sym}$ weight|